kevinlin/ai-sdlc-playbook/docs/prompt-library/documentation/prompt-technical-design-documentation.md

+---
+description: Prompt for generating technical design documents with architecture decisions and implementation details.
+---

 ```
 Based on the project(s) in the current workspace, develop a comprehensive technical design document based on the actual implementation.
 - Conducting necessary research during the design process.